gurrenm3/NoMansSky.ModTemplate/README.md

 # NoMansSky.ModTemplate
-A Mod Template for No Man's Sky mods!
+A Mod Template for No Man's Sky mods using Reloaded 2 and No Man's Sky API!